 To take advantage of the flexibility and security of our private worker pools, temporary run state is encrypted end-to-end by using asymmetric encryption.
 Only the workers in the configured private worker pool will have access to the temporary run state.

-For both public and private workers, you have a view that shows information about their status and how many queued runs they have.
+Both public and private workers offer a view that shows information about their status and the number of queued runs they have.

 There are three possible statuses for workers: